 Do you know your kami from your buddha?

 Sometimes it can be hard to see where Shintoism ends and Buddhism begins.
 Many Japanese people would identify as a bit of both, and temple complexes often contain shrines within them.
-Here’s some tips on how to tell whether the place you’re visiting is a Shinto shrine or a Buddhist temple.
+Here are some tips on how to tell whether the place you’re visiting is a Shinto shrine or a Buddhist temple.

 Shintoism is one of Japan’s oldest religions and focuses on the worship of nature.
 Many Shinto gods or kami are depicted as animals, and shrines will often display guardian animals outside.
 Foxes, lions and tanuki (raccoon-dogs) are some of the most popular.
 Another big giveaway is the huge red arches called torii.
-Kyoto’s Fushimi-Inari-Taisha is famous for it’s numerous torii gates and fox statues.
+Kyoto’s Fushimi-Inari-Taisha is famous for its numerous torii gates and fox statues.

 On the other hand, Buddhist temples, with their pagodas and Buddha statues (the biggest can be found at Nara, Kamakura and on Nokogiriyama, Chiba), tend to resemble other temples seen throughout Asia.
 Incense is usually being burnt and you may even catch a glimpse of ohenro or Buddhist pilgrims, with their hats and walking sticks with bells on.
 If the place you’re visiting has “ji” at the end of the name, (like Todai-ji in Nara or Kinkaku-ji in Kyoto) you can bet it’s probably a Buddhist temple.